To schedule a program email email@example.com or call 770-387-3849.

 This program is appropriate for Grades 3 – 12 (90 minutes)

 This program provides students with a rare glimpse into the lives of the Presidents through the portraits and signed Presidential letters in the Booth’s collection.
 Through age appropriate gallery searches and hands-on activities, students discover a variety of notable facts about the Chief Executives from George Washington to Barack Obama.
+For Presidents and Heroes lesson plans, click here; for the Resource Packet, click here.

 This program is appropriate for grades 4-5 (2 hours)

 Journey to the west without leaving the south in this unique program focused on Westward Expansion.
 From Lewis & Clark and mountain men, to the settlers and ranchers who followed them, discover the rugged individuals who explored and settled the American West.
 Determine the impact westward expansion had on the lives of the Plains Indians and meet a cast of Western characters including cowboys, railroad workers and Buffalo Soldiers through a variety of hands-on gallery activities.
+For Westward Ho! lesson plans, click here; for the Resource Packet, click here.

 The Union Dissolved – American Presidents and the Civil War